Death Croons the Blues

 Death Croons the Blues is a 1937 British crime film directed by David MacDonald and starring Hugh Wakefield, Antoinette Cellier and George Hayes.
 The film was made at Twickenham Studios by the producer Julius Hagen whose ownership of the company was about to be ended due to financial problems.

-Synopsis
+Plot

 A reporter manages to prove a man innocent of murdering a singer.